alexrudnick/dissertation/BURNDOWN.md

 ## monolingual

 ## multilingual
-  * what's the accuracy of the trained classifiers on europarl? that would be good to report.
+  * consider running experiment with both kinds of stacking -- does that help?
   * do we need to run bible stacking + all sparse features, together? that's not hard to do, and it might be nice to see for comparison
   * what if it turns out that the domain mismatch is too bad?
     * maybe the sense distinctions in europarl aren't similar enough to the bible.
-  * measure which/how many words we care about for the es bible have enough support in europarl for us to get a classifier.
+  * MAYBE SKIP maybe also be like "here are the sense distinctions present in Europarl"
-  * maybe also be like "here are the sense distinctions present in Europarl"
+  * MAYBE SKIP what's the accuracy of the trained classifiers on europarl? would that be good to report?

 ## integration